|Information Source Code Documentation Contact How to Help Gallery|

 If you would like to be notified when a new valgrind release is made, you can subscribe to the Valgrind announcements mailing list.

-3.8.1 is a bug fix release.
-It fixes some assertion failures in 3.8.0 that occur moderately frequently in real use cases, adds support for some missing instructions on ARM, and fixes a deadlock condition on MacOSX.
-If you package or deliver 3.8.0 for others to use, you might want to consider upgrading to 3.8.1 instead.
-See the release notes for details, including a list of bug fixes.
+3.10.1 is a bug fix release.
+It fixes various bugs reported in 3.10.0 and backports fixes for all reported missing AArch64 ARMv8 instructions and syscalls from the trunk.
+If you package or deliver 3.10.0 for others to use, you might want to consider upgrading to 3.10.1 instead.
+See the release notes for details.

 valkyrie 2.0.0 (tar.bz2)

 [260Kb] - 21 October 2010.